A Thrifted Gift Exchange

 ↑ A silk scarf in her colours.
 In fact, it ended up going nicely with the outfit she was wearing and she wore it the whole evening.
 Also, a vintage pressed glass mug/stein, in perfect condition. ↑

 For Camille …

 ↑ A printed cotton terrycloth towel from the 70s or so.
 This had never been used/washed before, so, to maintain the pristine crispness of its colours, I didn’t wash it before giving it.
 She was happy about that and plans to display it, rather than actually use it as a towel. ↑

 ↑ Camille uses a beautiful assortment of mismatched vintage dishes and already has a dinner plate in her collection in the same pattern as these three side plates.
 They are handpainted “Les Etoile” by Fransiscan, also known as “Atomic Starburst”.
 They’re quite collectible, but she’s going to go ahead and use them.

 I should state that only one of the three was in perfect condition, one being completely intact but having a small hairline crack and the other having a tiny chip.
 They’re all in totally usable condition, though, and I pointed out the flaws to Camille but she totally does not care!
 Personally, I don’t mind when vintage things are slightly flawed/used, so I don’t feel badly using them, instead of maintaining them in perfect shape, and I’m glad she feels the same way, too!
 I did back the cost of the less than perfect ones out of my total spend, to keep to the budget of about $10 per person. ↑

-↑ Camille likes vintage Disney, so I though she’d enjoy this 70s era Bambi book.
+↑ Camille likes vintage Disney, so I thought she’d enjoy this 70s era Bambi book.
 I also included a couple of vintage Disney ornaments — one of Pinocchio and one of Dumbo — but didn’t get a dedicated shot of them. ↑

 Fitting with the “nothing brand-new” notion, I wrapped the gifts using a roll of Hallmark wrapping which I’d previously found at the thrift store and some thick yarn, also thrifted.